The secret connection between earthworm poop and climate change | CBC News

 This kind of carbon being released from Canada's boreal forests is new, according to Quideau, since earthworms are not native to the country.
 They were wiped out during the last ice age.

-The earthworms here now, save for some found in British Columbia, are invasive species transported into forests when Europeans arrived or brought in from the United States as fishing bait.
+The earthworms here now, save for some found in British Columbia, are invasive species transported into forests when Europeans arrived or brought them in from the United States as fishing bait.

-"Earthworms can both be allies and enemies," said Joann Whalen, a professor in the department of natural resource sciences at McGill University who has studied earthworms for 20 years.
+"Earthworms can both be allies and enemies," said Joann Whalen, a professor in the department of natural resource sciences at Montreal's McGill University who has studied earthworms for 20 years.

-Whalen said in agriculture, earthworms are beneficial.
-They help make soil more fertile and allow water and roots to more easily enter the ground.
+In agriculture, earthworms are beneficial, said Whalen: They help make soil more fertile, and allow water and roots to more easily enter the ground.

 In the boreal forest, worms can do more harm than good.

-Some eat the leaf litter covering the forest floor and many plant seeds need that thick covering to grow in.
+Some eat the leaf litter covering the forest floor, and many plant seeds need that thick covering to grow in.
 Without it, the seeds can't take root, said Whalen, which means earthworms can reduce plant diversity in the forest.

 But earthworms aren't all bad.
 There are some burrowing species that actually trap carbon in the soil, because their poop binds it more tightly and makes it harder for microbes to break down.